c-blake/bu/doc/edplot.md

 such way to generate such a swarm via interpolated re-sampling.

-[^11]: One can, of course, also put error estimates on top of density estimates, but this is about as rare as error estimates on distributions and comes with what bandwidth(s) & what kernel(s) questions as mentioned.
+[^11]: One can, of course, also put error estimates on top of density estimates, but this is about as rare as error estimates on distributions and comes with the same bandwidth(s) & kernel(s) question previously mentioned.